Moneywise Financial Advisors, who trading from the Aberdeen area and beyond, are no-longer operating.

 As with many high-risk investments, some of the ones advised on by Moneywise are now in difficulty.

-If you invested because of advice you received from Moneywise Financial Advisors, see if you can make a claim with the team at Get Claims Advice Ltd.
+If you invested because of advice you received from Moneywise Financial Advisors, see if you can make a claim with the team at Spencer Churchill Claims Advice.

 The FCA, apparently concerned about the advice Moneywise was giving, put restrictions on the firm so it couldn’t do any more damage.